 4. Tonto Natural Bridge

-Tonto Natural Bridge, located about 10 miles north of Payson, AZ, in Tonto Natural Bridge State Park, is believed to be the largest travertine bridge in the world.
+Tonto Natural Bridge, located about 10 miles north of Payson, Ariz., in Tonto Natural Bridge State Park.
+It is believed to be the largest travertine bridge in the world.

 5. Wrather Arch